Canon 5DS vs Panasonic G9

-The Canon EOS 5DS and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in February 2015 and November 2017.
+The Canon EOS 5DS and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in February 2015 and November 2017.
 The 5DS is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5DS) and a Four Thirds sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on a full frame (5DS) and a Four Thirds (G9) sensor.
+The Canon has a resolution of 50.3 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (25 percent) than the Canon 5DS.
 Moreover, the G9 is markedly lighter (29 percent) than the 5DS.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5DS) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the G9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 5DS gets 700 shots out of its LP-E6 battery, while the G9 can take 400 images on a single charge of its DMW-BLF19 power pack.
 The power pack in the G9 can be charged via the USB port, which can be very convenient when travelling.